chadeadams/SWGEnv/README.md

 #RENAMED FOR NUGAX'S PUBLIC GITHUB

+#  YOU CAN RUN THE SCRIPT: setup_env_nugax.sh to do this series of commands for you, alternatively, if on a headless system or just want to!
+# Added by Nugax.

 Copy this series of commands into a terminal: Installs git, downloads scripts and installs them.

 	sudo apt-get update && sudo apt-get install -y -q git && git clone https://github.com/nugax/SWGDevEnvDebianBased.git && cp -i /home/swgemu/DevEnv/README.md /home/swgemu/Documents && mkdir setup && cp -i /home/swgemu/DevEnv/setup/* /home/swgemu/setup/ && mkdir run && cp -r /home/swgemu/DevEnv/run/* /home/swgemu/run/ && chmod -v +x /home/swgemu/DevEnv/bin/* && cat ~/DevEnv/bin/pathto &>> ~/.bashrc

 ## Run setup scripts
+# Run them in order.
+Start with 1.
+Do each in succession.
+DO NOT skip them, unless you are re-doing a section.
+# -Nugax

 The following scripts are run from the command line.
 They are numbered in the order I use them.